Biohacking Sleep for Cognitive Function

 It’s not just about getting enough hours in, but also ensuring those hours are at the same time each day to regulate your body’s internal clock and optimise sleep quality.

-Do not underestimate the impact of your bedroom environment either; factors like light, noise levels, and temperature can significantly influence how well you sleep and ultimately affect your brain performance.
+Do not underestimate the impact of your bedroom either; factors like light, noise levels, and temperature can significantly influence how well you sleep and ultimately affect your brain performance.

 Importance of a Consistent Sleep Schedule